Touffy/webtoken-client/README.md

 *tl;dr: it works on modern browsers over HTTPS, stick to RSA or HMAC signatures for now.*

-jwt-client relies on the Web Crypto API in modern browsers to do its job much faster, with much less code, and with better security, than what can be accomplished with JavaScript cryptographic libraries.
+webtoken-client relies on the Web Crypto API in modern browsers to do its job much faster, with much less code, and with better security, than what can be accomplished with JavaScript cryptographic libraries.

 Therefore, you can forget running it in node.js, or Internet Explorer.
 Also, the API is only exposed on HTTPS pages in some browsers, so testing on localhost may require some adjustments.